How to Roll Out and Roll Back Changes in Stage

 example-placement 1 True 1 8s

-Fleet keeps a list of resource snapshots for version control and audit, (for more details, please refer to api-reference).
+Fleet uses resource snapshots for version control and audit (for more details, please refer to api-reference).

 NAME GEN AGE LABELS